ikim025/ucr-cs100/textbook/assignment-help/BoostTokenizer/README.md

 Let's look at the code from [ex1.cpp](https://github.com/vgarc018/cs100hw4/blob/master/src/ex_1.cpp).

-The first thing we will have to do is to include the boost tokenizer library and use the boost namespace.
+The first thing we'll have to do is include the boost tokenizer library and use the boost namespace.

 ```
 #include <iostream>